amiralles/contest/README.md

 ```

 #### BDD API
-For those who like the BDD approach better, you may wanna try contest's BDD inspired API.
+For those who like the BDD approach better, you may want to try the contest's BDD-inspired API.

 ```cs
 using static Contest.Core.BDD;